AlbertoRomanRamosRodriguez/AlbertoRomanRamosRodriguez/README.md

 - 👀 I’m interested in Computer Vision, Robotics, Control Engineering and Instrumentation
 - 🌱 I’m currently learning OpenCV
 - 📫 How to reach me
-  - You can find me on Instagram and Twitter as @AlbertoRomanCU.
-I also have a LinkedIn with my full name
+  - You can find me on LinkedIn for professional purposes.

 Posts are mostly in Spanish and English.

 <!---